Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Scheme for entanglement generation

 We now return to our original problem.
 With the first two spins interacting, the state at time $t$ is

 where

 and $\ket{\mathbf{0}}$ denotes that the other spins are all in the state $\ket{0}$.
-The idea is to continue this evolution until time $\tau_1$, which is the time required for spins $1$ and $2$ to become perfectly entangled.
-That this is indeed possible we demonstrate in the next section where we present numerical results.
+This evolution is consistent with the fact that $\sigma_z^{(i)}\sigma_z^{(i + 1)}$ commutes with the effective Hamiltonian.
+The idea now is to continue this evolution until time $\tau_1$, which is the time required for spins $1$ and $2$ to become perfectly entangled.
+That this is indeed possible can easily be shown by calculating the concurrence \cite{c40}; this can also be seen in the results that we present in the next section.
 The next step is to make spins $2$ and $3$ interact.
-To find the subsequent evolution, let us note that we can write
+To find the subsequent evolution, let us first note that we can write